pradeepreddy19/Search_DFS_BFS/README.md

 About the algorithm, we are using the Depth First Search Algorithm here with a couple of assumptions
 *	The first pichu is fixed in its location
 *	The position of agent (‘@’) is also fixed and is considered equivalent to “X” if an agent is obscuring the view between two pichu’s
-For this particular logic, I think this will give solution for whatever map we give (of course ignoring the time constraints) because we are searching the entire state space and I think logic is in such a way that it may not get caught in the loops.
+For this particular logic, I think this will give solution for whatever map we give (of course ignoring the time constraints) because we are searching the entire state space and I think logic is in such a way that it may not get caught in the loops

-The successor function will return all the maps where we can add one more pichu legally than the number of pichu’s in the given map.
+* The successor function will return all the maps where we can add one more pichu legally than the number of pichu’s in the given map.
-The logic to check whether a given square is legal to place a pichu is as follows:
+	* The logic to check whether a given square is legal to place a pichu is as follows:
-From the given square which is “.”
+		* From the given square which is “.”
 We move in all 8 directions that are N, E, S, W, NE, NW, SE, SW.  and for any one of these 8 directions if we meet a pichu before an obstacle” X” or “@”, or meet a pichu before we reach the end of the map (i.e. we can’t proceed any further in that direction) then that square is NOT LEGAL to insert a new pichu.
 In case we don’t meet any pichu in any of these 8 directions then that square is LEGAL to insert a new pichu.

-The only problem with this approach could be since it is a blind search if we have bigger map, then we may have a much bigger branching factor and we may take a very long time to arrive at the solution.
+	* The only problem with this approach could be since it is a blind search if we have bigger map, then we may have a much bigger branching factor and we may take a very long time to arrive at the solution.
 Probably, if we can get a heuristic function which can efficiently search the map then we can deal with the bigger maps without running the codes for a longer time.